eleumasc/Web-Tracking-Detection/ARTIFACT-APPENDIX.md

 This command runs a small end-to-end analysis on a synthetic website that simulates stateful tracking.
 The test exercises all major components of the artifact, including data collection and processing.

-The environment should be considered correctly configured if the script completes without fatal errors and generates a report identical to `ae/example-Report.md`.
+The environment should be considered correctly configured if the script completes without fatal errors.
+Upon successful completion, the latest generated `data/*.md` report should be identical to the reference report `ae/example-Report.md`.
 This report serves as a reference output and demonstrates the expected structure of the results produced by the full pipeline.

+The `data` directory is the tool's workspace.
+For more information about the input and generated files at each step of the pipeline, see `README.md`.

 ## Artifact Evaluation